TanyaNabintu/BirdSpotterAppPoe/README.md

 Download the code on this link : https://github.com/TanyaNabintu/BirdSpotterAppPoe.git And open the folder in android studio
  Or
-You can open your android studio IDE and click File -> New -> Project from Version Control -> paster this link : https://github.com/TanyaNabintu/BirdSpotterAppPoe.git
+You can open your android studio IDE and click File -> New -> Project from Version Control -> paste this link : https://github.com/TanyaNabintu/BirdSpotterAppPoe.git

 Step 2 :